grevevarg/asahi-alarm-m1keyboard/README.md

 The instructions here are specifically for hyprland and assumes that you're running Omarchy.

 ## Swedish
-If you simply want the swedish keymap, compare the contents of `hyprinput.conf` with `.config/hypr/input.conf`
+If you simply want the swedish keymap, first run `setup.sh` (`sudo chmod +x setup.sh && ./setup.sh` and then compare the contents of `hyprinput.conf` with `.config/hypr/input.conf`

 Change or add relevant settings.
 If you skip lv3:ralt_switch you won't be able to access level 3 and 4 of the keymap.
 This is bad as it means you'll get locked out of a lot of symbols.